TheWover/donut/docs/2019-5-1-Introducing-Donut.md

 * Allows you to determine in what way that injection occurs.
 * Works with multiple types of process injection.

 The most flexible type of payload that meets those requirements is shellcode.
+But you can't just convert a .NET Assembly to shellcode.
+They run through a runtime environment, not directly on the hardware.
 Wouldn't it be great if we could just inject .NET Assemblies as shellcode?
 Yes.
 Yes, it would.

 # Introducing Donut